Baylor Bears football: Mascots

-Baylor keeps two American black bears, Joy and Lady, on campus in their natural habitat enclosure as mascots for the University.
+Baylor keeps two American black bears, Indy and Belle, on campus in their natural habitat enclosure as mascots for the University.
 American black bears roamed the majority of Texas in considerable abundance when Baylor was founded in 1845, and bears could still be found throughout many areas of the state until the 1940s.
 The university has had live bears since 1915.
 The first live bear was a gift from Herbert Mayr, a local businessman who won the bear in a poker game from a member of the troops of the 107th Engineers, which was a unit of the 32nd Infantry Division stationed at Camp MacArthur in Waco.
-The soldiers were based in the city during World War I. The Bears are brought to the stadium by the Baylor Chamber spirit group on game days and they attend pre-game events and stay to be the living symbol of the University at the games.
-However, since 2010 the bears are no longer allowed at football games or other campus events on leashes.
-The USDA informed Baylor officials that they would no longer be permitted to bring the bears to games per Federal Code of Regulations 2.131(c)(1)which states "During public exhibition, any animal must be handled so there is minimal risk of harm to the animal and to the public, with sufficient distance and/or barriers between the animal and the general viewing public so as to assure the safety of the animals and the public."
+The soldiers were based in the city during World War I. The Bears used to be brought to the stadium by the Baylor Chamber spirit group on game days.
+This changed in 2010 when the USDA informed Baylor officials that they would no longer be permitted to bring the bears to games per Federal Code of Regulations.
+While the live bears are no longer allowed at football games, they remain a beloved tradition of campus life.

 Alma mater

-Before kickoff and after each games conclusion Baylor fans sing the University alma mater 'That Good Old Baylor Line' while holding their "Bear claws" in the air.
+Before kickoff and after each game Baylor fans sing the University alma mater 'That Good Old Baylor Line' while holding their "Bear claws" in the air.
 The tune is set to the 1949 classic "In the Good Old Summertime."